metio/terraform-provider-k8s/docs/data-sources/monitoring_coreos_com_scrape_config_v1alpha1_manifest.md

 Required:

 - `files` (List of String) List of files to be used for file discovery.
 Recommendation: use absolute paths.
-While relative paths work, theprometheus-operator project makes no guarantees about the working directory where the configuration file isstored.Files must be mounted using Prometheus.ConfigMaps or Prometheus.Secrets.
+While relative paths work, the prometheus-operator project makes no guarantees about the working directory where the configuration file is stored.
+Files must be mounted using Prometheus.ConfigMaps or Prometheus.Secrets.

 Optional: